-AVMA only requires a virtualization server running Windows Server 2012 R2 Datacenter.
-The guest virtual machine operating system must be Windows Server 2012 R2 Datacenter, Windows Server 2012 R2 Standard, or Windows Server 2012 R2 Essentials.
+AVMA requires a Microsoft Virtualization Server running Windows Server 2012 R2 Datacenter or Windows Server 2016 Datacenter.
+The guest virtual machine operating system must be Windows Server 2012 or 2016 Datacenter, Standard or Essentials.

 On a Windows Server 2012 R2 Datacenter virtualization server, install and configure the Microsoft Hyper-V Server role.
 For more information, see Install Hyper-V Server 2012.

 Create a virtual machine and install a supported server operating system on it.

 Install the AVMA key in the virtual machine.
 From an elevated command prompt, run the following command: